-Students pursuing the applied ethics minor have the opportunity to develop their critical-thinking, reading, and writing capacities while exploring philosophy and ethical theory.
+Students pursuing the applied ethics minor have the opportunity to develop their critical thinking, reading and writing capacities while exploring philosophy and ethical theory.
 They also have the opportunity to do so in a manner that explicitly complements their major by focusing on one of the minor's track options.
-This provides students an opportunity to gain a humanistic perspective on a nonhumanities field of study, such as health sciences, business and computer science, thereby adding nuance and depth to their educational experience.
+This program provides students an opportunity to gain a humanistic perspective on a nonhumanities field of study, such as health sciences, business and computer science, thereby adding nuance and depth to their educational experience.

 Applied Ethics (Minor)